Who should attend?

 For undergraduates who have recently been elected to their chapter's executive board, training tracks are available for each of those positions: president, vice president of member development, vice president of recruitment, vice president of programming, vice president of finance, vice president of communications and chaplain.

 In addition, three tracks are also available to undergraduates that do not currently hold an executive board position.
-Those tracks are: Balanced Man Program (BMP), recruitment skills and the BMS, and rising leaders.
-The BMP track is aimed specifically at challenge coordinators, while the recruitment skills and BMS track targets recruitment and BMS chairmen.
+Those tracks are: Balanced Man Program (BMP), recruitment skills, and rising leaders.
+The BMP track is aimed specifically at challenge coordinators, while the recruitment skills track targets recruitment and BMS chairmen.
 Rising leaders is a great option for all other chairmen and up-and-coming leaders who want to further develop their skills before holding an executive board office.

 Volunteers (new and experienced)